8.2.3 It's a Long way to Nirvana

 (Al) - copper (Cu) phase diagram.
 Use the link.

 Yes, it is horribly complex; a real nightmare.
 But if we just look at the aluminum-rich part, it is actually simple.
 Here goes:

-occupying the sites of Al atoms in its fcc lattice.
-The copper atoms thus are
+of Al atoms in its fcc lattice.
+The copper atoms thus are extrinsic

 Our starting material at 550 oC thus is poly-crystalline aluminum with 4 % of copper (Cu) atoms fully dissolved, some dislocations and vacancies, and not much else.